 We now construct a travelling wave solution for~\eqref{eq:main} when $m$ is not sub-linear.
 We use these travelling waves later to obtain the spreading results of \Cref{thm:cauchy_finite}.
-We recall that a function $n$ solving~\eqref{eq:main} is a \textit{travelling wave} solution with speed $c \in \R^+$ if it can be written $n(t,x,\theta)= \mu \left( \xi:= x - c^* t , \theta \right)$ where $\mu$ satisfies
+We recall that a function $n$ solving~\eqref{eq:main} is a \textit{travelling wave} solution with speed $c^* \in \R^+$ if it can be written $n(t,x,\theta)= \mu \left( \xi:= x - c^* t , \theta \right)$ where $\mu$ satisfies

-where $\nu$ is the macroscopic density associated to $\mu$, that is $\nu = \int_\Theta \mu \left( \cdot, \theta \right) d \theta$.
+where $\nu$ is the macroscopic density associated to $\mu$; that is $\nu = \int_\Theta \mu \left( \cdot, \theta \right) d \theta$.

-We follow a now standard strategy.
+We follow the standard strategy.
 First, we explain how to compute the minimal speed of propagation of possible solutions.
 Then, we solve an approximated problem in a bounded slab in both directions $\xi$ and $\theta$.
 The resolution of the slab problem is mainly a combination of \cite{AlfaroCovilleRaoul,BouinCalvez}.
-Then, we let the slab tend to $\R \times \Theta$ in a suitable fashion to obtain a wave, that we prove to have the minimal speed.
+Finally, we let the slab tend to $\R \times \Theta$ to obtain a wave that we prove to have the minimal speed.